 4. Price based on the output’s value to the buyer, not on the cost of the automation

 The AI tools – LLM APIs, automation platforms like n8n or Make, code editors – typically run under $400/month for a mature solo operation.
-The margin comes from the gap between those running costs and what clients or ad networks pay for the output.
+The margin comes from the gap between those running costs and what clients, ad networks, or internal business units pay for the output.

 For content sites, the ceiling was topic authority.
 Google favors sites that demonstrate consistent expertise over time.
 A site publishing hundreds of AI-generated articles on loosely related topics rarely builds the authority needed to rank for the keywords that generate serious revenue.